 MTU strives to maintain a strong financial profile in the interests of carrying out the company’s business within a flexible financing framework and in order to generate confidence on the part of its shareholders.

 Consequently, the group’s capital management activities are focused on optimizing the ratio between equity and net financial debt, and on improving the equity ratio.

 Defined benefit and defined contribution plans are in place for MTU employees.
-In the case of defined contribution plans, the company has no further obligations beyond the payment of fixed contributionsto the plan.
+In the case of defined contribution plans, the company has no further obligations beyond the payment of fixed contributions to the plan.
 In the case of defined benefit plans, the company has an obligation to fulfill commitments to current and former employees.
-For group companies in Germany, these benefits are financed primarily by provisions recognized in the financial statements, which are largely not covered by plan assets.
+For group companies in Germany, these benefits are financed primarily by provisions recognized in the financial statements, which are only covered to a minor extent by plan assets.
 In contrast, MTU Maintenance Canada Ltd., Richmond, Canada, has a fund-financed retirement benefit plan.

 In some cases, it is difficult to differentiate between defined contribution and defined benefit plans.
 In Germany, for example, a minimum level of benefits is guaranteed for defined contribution plans, such that, even when the plan is organized via an external fund or insurance company, it is still the employer that remains liable.
 The so-called ‘ultimate liability of employer’ is governed by Section 1 (1) sentence 3 of the German Law on Retirement Pensions (BetrAVG).
 For financial reporting purposes, the term ‘defined benefit plans’ is required to be interpreted on the basis of the underlying economic substance of the arrangements.
 Insofar as the MTU group has no further obligations beyond its so-called ultimate liability once the contributions have been paid to state and private retirement funds, these plans are classified as defined contribution plans.
 Current contributions are recognized as expenses in the period in which payments are made.